 Delta Epsilon Chi: Each year the faculty of NBC may elect a number of graduating seniors to the distinction of membership in Delta Epsilon Chi, the honor society of the Association for Biblical Higher Education.
-These students must have achieved a cumulative grade point average of 3.3 or higher, and taken at least six credit hours per term for four consecutive terms.
+These students must have achieved a cumulative grade point average of 3.3 or higher, and taken at least six credit hours per term for the four consecutive terms prior to consideration for awards, excluding the summer term.
 They must exhibit Christian character and leadership ability.
 The name of this society means "Approved in Christ" as taken from the first Greek letter in each word of this phrase found in Romans 16:10.